JoeyBF/SeqSee/README.md

   - **`nodeSlope`**: The slope of the line along which nodes are positioned:
     - `0`: Horizontal alignment
     - `null`: Vertical alignment
     - Any floating point value is accepted.
+Defaults to `0`.

 - **`defaultAttributes`**: Specifies default visual attributes for nodes and edges.
   - **`nodes`**: An [attribute list](#attribute-lists) applied to all nodes by default.
 Defaults to